 This is why you sometimes see iron content listed on a product label for a supplement that doesn’t contain added iron as an ingredient.
 Generally, these trace amounts of iron are not a significant contribution to the diet.

-In Canada, all mineral products must list iron content, but most American products leave this off the label.
+In Canada, all mineral products list iron content if it has been added during processing or if there are high levels in any of the ingredients.
+Most American products leave this off the label.
 This doesn’t mean there’s no iron in the product, it just means it’s not listed on the label.

 Some ingredients used to make vitamin and mineral supplements are much higher in iron than others.
 For example, monocalcium phosphate is widely used as a source of phosphorus, but it tends to have higher trace levels of iron.